 Tell us about your current role with JMS

-I’m now Managing Director of JMS Group, supported by the two founding Directors John and Carl at Board level.
+I’m now Managing Director of JMS Group, supported by one of the founding Directors John Mountford.
 I oversee the day to day management of the business, its people and its opportunities to grow.

 What has been your biggest achievement to date?